sparkflows/sparkflows-docs/docs/rest-api/login-new.rst

-Getting Access Tokens
+OAuth 2.0 - Obtaining an Access Token
 +++++++++

-This document describes using the token based authentication in Fire Insights Using Postman.
+This documents illustrate the interaction necessary to obtain and use OAuth 2.0 access tokens using Postman.

+Grants are the heart of OAuth 2.0.
+Each Grant defines one way for a client to retrieve an authorization.
-Fire support 2 methods for getting the access tokens:
+Fire supports two grant types for retrieving the access token:
 -----------------------------------------------------------------------

 - By using Grant Types – Password